RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs: Details about Parameterization and Implementation

 For the scalar weight $\psi_w(\textit{rule})$ of a $\textit{rule}$, we initialize $\psi_w(\textit{rule})$ as follows:

-The form is very similar to the form of $H$ values for logic rules, and the value can effectively determine the contribution of a logic rule to the correct answers.
-We also try randomly initializing rule weights or initializing rule weights as 0, and they also perform reasonably well.
+where $|\mathcal{P}(h,\textit{rule},t)|$ is the number of relational paths starting from head entity $h$, following the relations in $\textit{rule}$ and ending at tail entity $t$.
+The form is very similar to the definition of $H$ values for logic rules, and the value can effectively measure the contribution of a rule to the correct answers.
+We also try randomly initializing rule weights or initializing them as 0, which yield similar results.

 For the scalar score $\phi_w(\textit{path})$ of a $\textit{path}$, we either fix it to 1, or compute it by introducing entity and relation embeddings.
 In the second case, we introduce an embedding for each entity and relation in the complex space.
 Formally, the embedding of an entity $e$ is denoted as $\var{x}_e$, and the embedding of a relation $\texttt{r}$ is denoted as $\var{x}_{\texttt{r}}$.
 For a grounding path $\textit{path} = e_0 \xrightarrow{\texttt{r}_1} e_1 \xrightarrow{\texttt{r}_2} e_2 \cdots e_{l-1} \xrightarrow{\texttt{r}_l} e_l$, we follow the idea in RotatE~\citep{sun2019rotate} and compute $\phi_w(\textit{path})$ in the following way: